CuriousGeekyDude/AsteroidSDL3/README.md

 # AsteroidSDL3

 ## Requirements
-You need to have a x64 computer and visual studio 2022.
+You need to have a x64 computer and visual studio 2022 installed.

 ## About
-A 2D classical Asteroid game.
+A 2D classical Asteroid game made up of 2 levels.

 ## How to build

 1) Run the build.bat.
 It will generate the solution automatically.
-2) Run the generated solution and happy compiling!
+2) Run the generated solution and compile!

 ## Main features
 - Loggin system to register different levels of severity and channels in both the output console of visual studio, a logging file, and the command line.